-- 4.148A(4) [Otherwise fixed] If not fixed as above, the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations.] - 4.148A(5) [Application of r.
-4.128] Rule 4.128 and Rule 4.127B shall apply in relation to the remuneration of the liquidator in respect of the matters there mentioned and for this purpose references in that Rule to 'the liquidation committee' and 'a meeting of creditors' shall be read as references to the company in general meeting. - 4.148A(6) [Liquidator may apply to court] If the liquidator considers that the remuneration fixed for him by the company in general meeting, or as under paragraph (4), is insufficient, he may apply to the court for an order increasing its amount or rate. - 4.148A(7) [Notice to contributories] the liquidator shall give at least 14 days' notice of an application under paragraph (6) to the company's contributories, or such one or more of them as the court may direct, and the contributories may nominate any one or more of their number to appear or be represented.

-4.148A(8) [Costs of application] The court may, if it appears to be a proper case, order the costs of the liquidator's application, including the costs of any contributory appearing or being represented on it, to be paid out of the assets.
+- 4.156(3) [Matters in determination] In arriving at that determination the company in general meeting shall have regard to the matters set out in paragraph (4) of rule 4.134. - 4.156(4) [Otherwise fixed] If not fixed as above, the liquidator's remuneration shall be in accordance with the scale laid down for the official receiver by general regulations. - 4.156(5) [Application of r.
+4.135] Rule 4.135 shall apply in relation to the remuneration of the liquidator in respect of the matters there mentioned and for this purpose references in that Rule to "the liquidation committee" and "a meeting of creditors" shall be read as references to the company in general meeting. - 4.156(6) [Liquidator may apply to court] If the liquidator considers that the remuneration fixed for him by the company in general meeting, or as under paragraph (4), is insufficient, he may apply to the court for an order increasing its amount or rate. - 4.156(7) [Notice to contributories] the liquidator shall give at least 14 days' notice of an application under paragraph (6) to the company's contributories, or such one or more of them as the court may direct, and the contributories may nominate any one or more of their number to appear or be represented. - 4.156(8) [Costs of application] The court may, if it appears to be a proper case, order the costs of the liquidator's application, including the costs of any contributory appearing or being represented on it, to be paid out of the assets.